menandmice/micetro_docs/guides/user-manual/admin_license.rst

 Removing a License Key
 ----------------------

-1. From the menu bar, select :guilabel:`Tools --> License Management`. *The License Management* dialog box displays.
+1. From the menu bar, select :menuselection:`Tools --> License Management`. *The License Management* dialog box displays.
 All currently entered license keys are displayed.

 2. Highlight the key you want to remove.